Christchurch City Council

-A view of part of Christchurch's central business district, showing former civic offices (building on lower right corner) and the former New Zealand Post office, which was updated in 2009–10 by the architectural firm Ian Athfield and Associates to become the new civic offices (large white building in centre right rear).
-The Avon River / Ōtākaro flows through the city centre.

-The Christchurch City Council (CCC) is the local government authority for Christchurch in New Zealand.
-It is a territorial authority elected to represent the people of Christchurch.
-Since October 2022, the Mayor of Christchurch is Phil Mauger, who succeeded after the retirement of Lianne Dalziel.
-The council currently consists of 16 councillors elected from sixteen wards, and is presided over by the mayor, who is elected at large.
-The number of elected members and ward boundaries changed prior to the 2016 election.
+Christchurch City Council (abbr.
+CCC; Te Kaunihera o Ōtautahi) is the territorial authority for the city of Christchurch and Banks Peninsula in New Zealand.
+It serves as the area's local government alongside Environment Canterbury as the regional council.

+A city council of the same name was first formed in 1862.
+Following the 1989 reforms to local government, that city council was dissolved and the current authority established.
+Prior to 2006, Banks Peninsula was administered separately by the Banks Peninsula District Council.

+The governing body of the council has 16 councillors and is chaired by the mayor of Christchurch (currently Phil Mauger since October 2022).
+There are also several community boards.

+Jurisdiction

+Location of the territory of the Christchurch City Council within New Zealand.

+The authority has local government responsibility over the main urban area of Christchurch and the nearby rural town of Templeton, as well as (since 2006) Banks Peninsula and its settlements (including Akaroa and Lyttelton).

 History

+Predecessor

 The original Christchurch City Council was formed in 1862 to serve as the local municipality for Christchurch city.
 The jurisdiction of the original council was quite small, covering what is today just the central core of the city.
 By the mid-1920s the city had grown by amalgamating with some of the surrounding boroughs to include Beckenham, St Martins, Linwood, Opawa and Papanui.

+1989 reforms

 As a result of the 1989 local government reforms, the original council was disestablished, and on 1 November 1989 the new Christchurch City Council took over the functions of the former Christchurch City Council as well as the Heathcote County Council, Riccarton Borough Council, Waimairi District Council, part of Paparua County Council, and the Christchurch Drainage Board.
 On 6 March 2006, Banks Peninsula District Council merged with Christchurch City Council.

-Councillor Yani Johanson campaigned since 2010 to live-stream council meetings for more transparency.
-Whilst the technology had been installed well before the 2013 local elections, it has only been used since the change to Lianne Dalziel as mayor.
+Banks Peninsula amalgamation

+Following a vote held in November 2005, the Banks Peninsula District merged into Christchurch City on 6 March 2006.